How does Rest Less make money

 Pubs are a cherished part of the UK landscape – and during the winter months, they offer an especially welcome place to cosy up, enjoy a hearty meal, and chat over a drink or two.

-You could set a particular pub as the end-point of a brisk winter’s walk, or plan a trip to one which has great reviews for their Sunday roast.
+You could choose a pub and make it the endpoint of a brisk winter’s walk, or plan a trip to one that has great reviews for its Sunday roast.

-If you’re not sure where to go, why not try one of the pubs listed in our article; 12 historic pubs to visit across the UK?
+If you’re unsure where to go, why not try one of the pubs listed in our article: 12 historic pubs to visit across the UK?

 12. Get involved with celebrations for Burns Night, UK-wide